How it works Video. TE175 (2oz) & TE700 (8oz) Systems.

-We use the enthalpy of Butane or the thermodynamic properties of butane to power the extraction and recovery process.
+We use the enthalpy energy of Butane or the thermodynamic properties of butane to power the extraction and recovery process.
 In other words we put in one energy such as heat and get out another such as cold.
-We benefit from this in a very ergonomic way.
+We benefit from this in a very ergonomic way due to the carefully tested tank designs that are although more costly up front they allow you to safely silently extract and recovery without the never ending cost of pumps.
 The video below explains how the tamisium utilizes pressure differentials to manipulate the solvent from one tank to another and to recover the solvent for reuse.
-If you have any additional questions please do not hesitate to contact us or submit a question to the forum or use the Q&A section of the website.
+If you have any additional questions please do not hesitate to contact us or submit a question to the "ICMAG forum" or use the Q&A section of the website.

 The things that set us apart from the rest are as follows.